RiriJane/Intro-To-Networks-CISCO/chapter_4_physical_layer.md

 **These notes are taken from courses in Cisco Networking Academy.
-No copyright intended**
+No copyright intended.**

 # Chapter 4 -  Physical Layer

 ## 4.1 Purpose of the Physical Layer
 ### 4.1.1 The Physical Connection
 - **Wired network** : a device physically connected where data is transmitted through a physical cable.
-- **Wireless connectio** : data is transmitted using radio waves.
+- **Wireless connection** : data is transmitted using radio waves.

 **Wireless Router**